-Course title for the catalog: Field Practicum for Talent Development in Education
+Course title: Field Practicum in Education

 Notice: Based on the instructor's perception of class needs, and at the discretion of the instructor, this syllabus and class schedule are subject to change at any time during the semester.
 You will be given ample notice of adjusted due dates and assignment specifications.